 The new tax amounted to a sales tax for the Colonies, which didn’t sit well with many residents who considered themselves quite removed from such measures.
 The protests were based on a legal principle that only the colonial legislatures had the power to tax residents who had representatives in those legislatures.
 Some colonies had official agents to Parliament, like Benjamin Franklin, but no colonies had sitting representatives in the British Parliament.

 In May 1765, Virginia’s Patrick Henry wrote the Virginia Resolves, which made clear the “taxation without representation” argument.
 The protests against the Stamp Act also were particularly strong in Massachusetts.
 That summer, Massachusetts called for a meeting of all the colonies – a Stamp Act Congress – to be held in New York in October 1765.
 Committees of Correspondence were also formed in the colonies to protest the Act.

 On October 9, 1765, representatives from half the British colonies on the continent showed up at New York City’s Federal Hall.
 The legislatures in Virginia and Georgia didn’t allow representatives to go to a meeting that some felt went against British constitutional law.

 The 27 delegates included several men who would later sign the Declaration of Independence and the Constitution, or play a role fighting for, or against, American independence.
 John Dickinson, William Samuel Johnson, and John Rutledge would have roles at the Constitutional Convention in 1787; Thomas McKean, Robert Livingston, Philip Livingston, Caesar Rodney, and John Morton were other prominent delegates.

 But there was also conflict between two representatives from Massachusetts.
-James Otis, a firebrand lawyer, had popularized the phrase “taxation with representation is tyranny” in a series of public arguments.
+James Otis, a firebrand lawyer, had popularized the phrase “taxation without representation is tyranny” in a series of public arguments.
 However, Timothy Ruggles, a moderate former Massachusetts House speaker, was chosen as Congress President, perceived by some delegates as a move intended to undermine the efficacy of the Congress.